ffund/run-my-experiment-on-geni-blog/2016-02-11-packet-delay-and-loss-in-unstable-queues.md

 where _m_ is the size of the queue and &mu; is the service rate of the queue.

 ## Results

-Below is graph showing expected results.
+Below is graph showing our experiment results.
 Three experiments were performed and the peak delay of each queue size was plotted against its corresponding queue size.

+![](/blog/content/images/2016/02/Peakdelaygraph.png)

+Even though the utilization was not much greater than 1 (&rho; = 1.25), the worst-case delay observed in a 10-second experiment was the same as what we would expect from a queue with &rho; = &infin;.

-(The peak delay was used because it most closely represents how long a packet arriving at a full queue would have to wait.
+(The peak delay most closely represents how long a packet arriving at a full queue would have to wait.
 In our experiment &rho; is not infinite so not all packets arrive at a full queue.)
-![](/blog/content/images/2016/02/Peakdelaygraph.png)

 We also use peak delay to avoid the transient effects that occurred at the beginning of the experiment.
 The queue slowly filled up until the delay reached a steady state value.